bhollands/UWOC_ML_Equalizer-Dissertation-/MLP_with_PSO/Readme.txt

 In the singleRun files the columns are as follows

 for "_results_<file>_<activation function>"
-0 - Actual output from the function
+0 - Neural Network output for that run
-1 - Network output for that run
+1 - What the network is trying to achive

 For "_fitness_results_<file>_<activation function>"
  0 - fitness per epoch